amuzil/docs/docs/magus/skills/forms.md

 A selected target is not required for this form, as shown by it being usable for lightning.

+### Block

+Blocks from an attack by the target.

-### Shrink
+### Burst

-Compresses the target, for example into a sphere.
+Violently shoots out the target, like a shotgun.
+The release of compressed force.
+More powerful than blast, but less controlled.

 ### Grow